Learner support policy

-Learner support is available within existing General Recurrent Program and User Choice Funding Program profiles or on application under the Indigenous Responsive Program.
-Applications must not exceed 50% of the total Annual Hours Curriculum (AHC) related to the VET qualification(s) to which learner support is to be applied.
+Learner support is available within existing General Recurrent Program and User Choice Funding Program profiles or on application under the Aboriginal Responsive Program.
+Applications must not exceed 50% of the total annual hours curriculum (AHC) related to the VET qualifications to which learner support is to be applied.
 Learner support is not available for use by school students undertaking VET, VET in Schools or school-based apprenticeship or traineeship programs.

 Guidelines and procedures

 Registered training organisations (RTOs) requesting learner support funding will be required to complete the learner support application form.
 Funding will be considered only when all of the following information is provided in the application:

 - the accredited qualification with the identified barriers affecting successful outcomes

 - the total AHC enrolled for that student undertaken within the qualification for the year

 - a training plan identifying the learner support activities that will be provided

 - the location of where learner support will be delivered.